Ayitham: Production

 Ayitham was produced by actresses and sisters Ambika and Radha through their production house ARS Productions, they also appeared in the principal roles alongside Mohanlal.
 The film was written by Venu Nagavally and was also his third directorial.
-Actor-politician M. G. Ramachandran had come as a guest in the pooja function of the film.
+The film was launched on 6 December 1987 at AVM Studios with actor-politician M. G. Ramachandran being a guest in the pooja function of the film.

 Soundtrack

 The film features original songs composed by M. G. Radhakrishnan and lyrics by O. N. V. Kurup.
 The song "Oruvakkil Oru Nokkil" was based on the jog raga.

 Release

 Ayitham was released in theatres on 7 April 1988.